 Thankfully, there are ways to afford gifts, while also maintaining your budget.
 Using a gift closet can help reduce stress and save you big.

-I have maintained a gift closet for years.
-It has saved me thousands of dollars on gifts, not to mention the stress of paying full-price because of last-minute shopping.
+I have maintained a gift closet for years, and it has saved me thousands of dollars, not to mention the stress of paying full-price because of last-minute shopping.

-A gift closet is a simple concept: Set aside some space in your home (I’ve used a shelf in an armoire, a drawer or two in a dresser, and even a shelf in a closet).
+A gift closet is a simple concept.
+It’s as easy as setting aside some space in your home (I’ve used a shelf in an armoire, a drawer or two in a dresser, and even a shelf in a closet).

-When you run across a great deal on something that will make a great gift, snap it up and put it in your gift closet.
+When you come across a great deal on something that will make a great gift, snap it up and stash it in your gift closet.

-When a birthday or special occasion comes along, there’s no need for a trip to the store.
-Just look at your gift closet and pick something out that the person will appreciate and enjoy.
-But make sure to only purchase things that you know a friend or family member would love to receive as a gift.
+Once a birthday or special occasion comes along, there’s no need for a trip to the store, and you certainly shouldn’t have to worry about cobbling together the funds for a gift.
+Just look at your gift closet and pick out something that the person will appreciate and enjoy.

 You know how expensive it can become when your children start getting invited to birthday parties.
 Maybe I’m super cheap, but I never wanted to spend more than $10 or $15 on a present because there were so many birthday parties.
 I wanted to treat all the kids fairly to the best of my ability.